p4 client

 Up to two optional alternate client workspace roots.

-Helix Server applications use the first of the main and alternate roots that match the application’s current working directory.
+Helix Core Server applications use the first of the main and alternate roots that match the application’s current working directory.
 Use the p4 info command to display the root being used.

-This enables users to use the same Helix Server client workspace specification on multiple platforms, even those with different directory naming conventions.
+This enables users to use the same Helix Core Server client workspace specification on multiple platforms, even those with different directory naming conventions.

-If you are using multiple or alternate workspace roots (the AltRoots: field), you can always tell which root is in effect by looking at the Client root: reported by p4 info.
+If you are using multiple or alternate workspace roots (the AltRoots field), you can always tell which root is in effect by looking at the Client root: reported by p4 info.

-If you are using a Windows directory in any of your workspace roots, you must specify the Windows directory as your main workspace root and specify your other workspace roots in the AltRoots: field.
+If you are using a Windows directory in any of your workspace roots, you must specify the Windows directory as your main workspace root and specify your other workspace roots in the AltRoots field.

 For example, an engineer building products on multiple platforms might specify a main client root of C:\Projects\Build for Windows builds, and an alternate root of /staff/userid/projects/build for any work on UNIX builds.